pulkit1991/zaif/README.rst

                            stop=90)

-Convenient method to create a new leveraged buy transaction
+Convenient method to create a new leveraged buy transaction.

 .. code:: python